Updated on June 4, 2021

 Gastro Esophageal Reflux Disease (GERD)

-Gastroesophageal Reflux Disease (GERD) is a digestive disorder that occurs when acidic stomach juices go back up (reflux) from the stomach into the oesophagus causing symptoms.
+Gastroesophageal Reflux Disease (GERD) is a spectrum of digestive disorder that occurs when acidic stomach juices go back up (reflux) from the stomach into the oesophagus causing symptoms.
 Prevalence of GERD symptoms is around 20% of the population.

 Symptoms of GERD